h8ngryDev4Hire/voDO/README.md

 [![Python](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-GPLv3-blue)](https://opensource.org/license/gpl-3-0)

 vooDOO! is a command-line utility for managing and tracking tasks using a simple TODO file format.
 It allows you to create, update, and mark tasks as completed, making it easy to stay organized and keep track of your pending tasks.
-It ain't magic, it's vooDOO!
+It's not magic, it's vooDOO!

 ## Inspiration